AngleProtocol/angle-docs/governance/veANGLE/lock-details.md

 \times Q_{\texttt{ANGLE locked}}
 $$

-Once tokens have been locked, it is however possible to extend the lock time and hence increase the veANGLE balance.
+It's only at the end of the lock time that it becomes possible to recover the locked ANGLE tokens.

+During lock time, user can also increase their veANGLE balance by locking up ANGLE, extending the lock end date, or both.

 ### Example